Frequently Asked Questions

 Before coming to Haileybury MUN, you should carefully research each of the topics to be debated in your committee, as well as the views of the country you will be representing.

 Most delegates write a resolution on one of the topics (some less experienced delegates choose not to; a few write resolutions on more than one topic).

-In November, we will publish research reports, written by the committee Chairs, which should provide a good starting point for your research, as well as the Delegates' Guide, which contains more details on how to prepare.
+In January or February, we will publish research reports, written by the committee Chairs, which should provide a good starting point for your research, as well as the Delegates' Guide, which contains more details on how to prepare.

 What is the dress code?